franknmungai/react-hackathon/docs/12-socket.io-client.md

 slug: /11-socket.io-client
 ---

-In the previous section, we created a webserver that uses web sockets for real-time communication.
+In the previous section, we created a web server that uses web sockets for real-time communication.
-We will now use this Webserver to communicate between players by emitting and listening for events.
+We will now use this web server to communicate between players by emitting and listening for events.

 Let's first install the socket.io-client library into our chess-client project by running